nigamelastic/helpfulDaily/README.md

 # helpfulDaily

-A bunch of helpful shell scripts to boost productivity
+A bunch of helpful scripts to boost daily productivity

 ____________________________________________________________________________________________________________________________________________________________________________